boddhisattva/boddhisattva/README.md

 - **As a person**: Mohnish **cares about people & his work**.
 As a **fellow human**, **empathy is a core value** amongst [other human & engineering values](https://bit.ly/mohnish_human_and_engineering_values)

 - **Location & Work preferences**: Based in Berlin, Germany
   - Open to working remotely with companies worldwide(can sustainbly overlap with other timezones for 4-5 hrs)
   - Also value periodical in person visits as I care about the genuine human connection in builds

-  - **Code Samples, Blog**: Can be found [here](https://gist.github.com/boddhisattva/7e394480e8b56870bd43e6c188e9ff1c)
+- **Code Samples & Blog**: Can be found [here](https://gist.github.com/boddhisattva/7e394480e8b56870bd43e6c188e9ff1c)

 - **Contact Details**: [Setup a connect call](https://calendly.com/sadhakforlife/explore-how-we-could-collaborate-together) | mail4mohnishj@gmail.com